 As we transition from planning to implementation, the work has only just begun.
 Each member of our university community and every unit has a contribution to make on the journey toward realizing our vision.
-I invite you to reflect upon the key actions in this plan and to identify steps you can take to support the realization of our vision and the 2030 outcomes we have articulated.
+I invite you to reflect upon the outcomes and key actions articulated in this plan and to identify steps you can take to support the realization of our vision and the 2030 outcomes we have articulated.